Living with Birds Sentimental thoughts: birds and us Tweetapedia

 Sentimental thoughts: birds and us

 Many of us are distressed when we see a sparrowhawk catch a blue tit in our garden.
 But we rarely feel a twinge of remorse when a tit eats caterpillars that might well turn into beautiful butterflies.
 On one level it could be argued that there’s little difference between the two.
-And doubtless we’d be more warmly disposed to chick-killing magpies if they could sing like nightingales rather than conversing in grating cackles.
+And doubtless, we’d be more warmly disposed to chick-killing magpies if they could sing like nightingales rather than conversing in grating cackles.

 Whether we like it or not, sentiment often shapes our feelings about wildlife.
 Almost no one has a good word to say about rats and yet they’re considerably more intelligent than hedgehogs.
 Grey squirrels are fortunate to enjoy what might be described as cute looks.
 If they looked more like rats it’s unlikely so many people would tolerate their raids on feeders.